mellotanica/skyscraper-docker/README.md

 The environment variables supported by the container are:

+- `PUID`: user id used by the container environment to edit files
+- `PGID`: group id used by the container environment to edit files
 - `SKYSCRAPER_FRONTEND`: set the output format, see Skyscraper `-f` flag
 - `SKYSCRAPER_MODULE`: set the scraping module, see Skyscraper `-s` flag
 - `SKYSCRAPER_USERCREDS`: set the scraper credentials, see Skyscraper `-u` flag